Tuchel committed to Chelsea amid uncertainty over club ownership

-Chelsea manager Thomas Tuchel said the change of the club's ownership will not affect his future at Stamford Bridge, adding that the London side is a "perfect fit" for him.
+Chelsea manager Thomas Tuchel said on Friday (Mar 4) that the change of the club's ownership will not affect his future at Stamford Bridge, adding that the London side is a "perfect fit" for him.

 Chelsea are searching for new ownership after Russian businessman Roman Abramovich said he would sell the club, amid growing calls for sanctions on the metals magnate, similar to those imposed on other oligarchs, following Russia's invasion of Ukraine.